gajus/eslint-plugin-jsdoc/README.md

 ##### <code>preventAllMultiAsteriskBlocks</code>

-A boolean (defaulting to `false`) which if `true` will prevent all multi-asterisked blocks even those without apparent tag content.
+A boolean (defaulting to `false`) which if `true` will prevent all JSDoc-like blocks with more than two initial asterisks even those without apparent tag content.

 |||
 |---|---|